endavisw/notes/netmri/deduplicating.md

     - Same as Licensed, but DeviceType is Switch, Switch-Router, or Wireless Controller.
 * Unlicensed
-    - Could mean many things: Device could be of a Device Type that does not consume a license and only basic information is collected; could potentially be infrastructure but NetMRI hasn't finished discovering the Device yet;
+    - Could mean many things: Device could be of a DeviceType that does not consume a license and only basic information is collected; could potentially be infrastructure but NetMRI hasn't finished discovering the Device yet;
     could be any Device that does not respond to SNMP but is known to exist and